Please choose from the options below to proceed.

 Visit our installation instructions section

-For more information, go to our product guarantee page
+However, for general guidance, go to our product guarantee page.

 A common question, and the guidance below is more relevant to domestic-type installations.